ajiohjesse/react-component-cli/readme.md

 **Example 2:** You can also run
 `crc PageLayout general layout` to create a PageLayout component in `components/general/layout`.
-The layout folder will be automatically created if ist.
+The layout folder will be automatically created if it does not exist.

 ## Usability